 Newcastle Writers Festival is back and bigger than ever, and with support from our University as a major partner.
-The program, managed by alum Rosemarie Milsom and Dr Amy Lovat, features 155 writers and 95 ticketed and free events across Newcastle and surrounds, including at our campuses at NUspace and Callaghan, the weekend of Friday 4 April to Sunday 6 April.
+The program, managed by alum Rosemarie Milsom and Dr Amy Lovat, features 155 writers and 95 ticketed and free events across Newcastle and surrounds, including at our campuses at NUspace and Callaghan, the weekend of Friday 27 - Sunday 29 March.

 As Festival Director Rosemarie Milsom states: “The Festival and the University are both committed to creativity and critical thinking.
 When I first began planning the inaugural event in 2012, I felt strongly that the University - of which I am a graduate - was an essential partner.
 It has been a meaningful journey; one that has enlivened the Festival program and engaged our audiences."

-With a thriving inner-city presence at NUspace building, Watt Space Gallery and the Conservatorium of Music, as well as the annual Yarn Up at the Wollotuka Institute at Callaghan, the festival program boasts a stellar line-up of local, national and international authors and creatives, as well as featuring our talented staff and students.
+With a thriving inner-city presence at NUspace building, Watt Space Gallery and the Conservatorium of Music, the festival program boasts a stellar line-up of local, national and international authors and creatives, as well as featuring our talented staff and students.

 The festival also creates exciting real-world learning opportunities for our creative writing students.
 Students have participated as panelists and volunteers; they have also had opportunities to attend masterclasses hosted by guest writers.
 This has allowed them to make connections with nationally recognised writers and to have a platform for sharing their own work with large audiences.